ttothuk-proj/linear_regression_serie_a_standings/README.md

 ```
 The equation of a straight line is : **y = mx + b**
 Where **b** is the intercept and **m** is the slope.
+Each GD change influences your standing by around 0.23 position.
 ```Python
 y_pred = intercept + slope*x
 ```